ivnmrn/Agent-Gym-POC/README.md

 * OpenAI API Key (if using OpenAI) or an Ollama server with a small model (if using Ollama)

+* Langfuse credentials if you are using the service as agentic mode

 ## Enviorment